A Theory of Saving under Risk Preference Dynamics: Asymptotic Properties of Consumption and Saving

 \item $\bar{p}_{ii}>0$, $G_i$ is irreducible, and $r(G_i) \geq 1$. \end{enumerate} Then we have

 \end{theorem}

-Theorem~\ref{t:0ampc_thm} implies that, if there is a positive probability of transitioning to a lower risk-aversion state and $\beta R > 0$ with positive probability at each exogenous state, then the asymptotic MPC is always zero.
-In applications, the transition matrix often has positive entries, which leads to the following useful result.
+Here, $\sum_{\ell=1}^{i-1} \bar p_{i\ell}$ is the probability of transitioning from $\gamma_i$ to a lower risk aversion state in the next period.
+Theorem~\ref{t:0ampc_thm} shows that whenever there is a positive probability of transitioning to a lower risk aversion state, however small, and $\beta R > 0$ occurs with positive probability, the asymptotic MPC is necessarily zero.

+Theorem~\ref{t:0ampc_thm} formalizes the intuition developed in the heuristic example of Section~\ref{ss:heuristic}.
+The mere prospect of becoming less risk averse next period raises the value of carrying wealth forward.
+As a result, agents retain wealth not only to hedge against stochastic discounting, return and income risks, but also to preserve resources that might be particularly valuable under future risk preference states.
+Because this effect remains relevant even at very high wealth levels, consumption grows more slowly than wealth, breaking the homothetic scaling property and making vanishing asymptotic MPCs a necessary outcome of optimal intertemporal choice.

+\begin{remark} Theorem~\ref{t:0ampc_thm} uncovers a fundamentally new mechanism for vanishing MPCs.
+Existing literature typically relies on restrictive parametric or spectral radius conditions that jointly constrain returns, discount factors, and preferences to force vanishing MPCs \citep[see e.g.,][]{carroll2004theoretical, ma2021theory}.
+By contrast, we show that with stochastic risk preferences, the asymptotic MPC is zero whenever agents internalize the possibility of a one-period risk aversion decay.
+Consequently, vanishing MPCs emerge as a fundamental implication of optimal savings behavior under risk preference dynamics, rather than as an artifact of restrictive conditions. \end{remark}

+\begin{remark} It is also worth emphasizing that Theorem~\ref{t:0ampc_thm} is stated as an \emph{either-or} result.
+Condition~\eqref{c2} can be viewed as a \textit{generalized knife-edge condition} involving returns, discounting, and risk aversion dynamics.
+Relative to condition~\eqref{c1}, it imposes substantially stronger restrictions and is therefore considerably less likely to hold in applications.
+Nevertheless, condition~\eqref{c2} is of independent theoretical interest.
+When $\bar p_{ii}=1$, it reduces to a preference shock analogue of Theorem~3 in \cite{ma2021theory}.
+Hence, even when downward transitions in risk aversion are ruled out, Theorem~\ref{t:0ampc_thm} yields new results and insights for economies with stochastic risk preferences, a class of environments that lies beyond the scope of existing theory. \end{remark}

+Given that transition matrices in empirical applications often feature strictly positive entries, Condition~\eqref{c1} is frequently satisfied, making our theory broadly relevant and motivating the following result.